 The river Spey is a fast and powerful river.
 Chest waders are a definite advantage in many instances, but inexperienced anglers are well advised to take extra care, and to avoid deep wading.
 In any case, fish are often closer to the bank than you think.
 In high water, the fish are usually hard against the bank.
 Wear a life jacket.

-Until 2007, this was a private beat – very lightly fished – and 2006 was a beat record for the numbers of fish caught.
-Spring fishing has been steadily improving over the last few years.
+Until 2007, this was a private beat, very lightly fished, and 2006 was a beat record for the numbers of fish caught.
+Spring fishing has been slowly improving over the last few years, but is suffering from a lack of anglers.

 Information on Pools from top down

-Fish only from the “white markers in line” downstream.
+Fish only from the white markers in line downstream.
 This pool will fish at all times of the year.
-Best fished from the east bank, but the tailend may be fished from the west bank.
+Best fished from the east bank, but may be fished from the west bank, although access is more difficult.
 Will fish well down into the tail.

 The Groynes and Upper Cumberland

-A stretch of faster water has been broken up by the introduction some years ago, of a series of groynes.
-This has improved lies and will prove invaluable in times of low warm water.
-Can be fished from either bank.
+A stretch of faster water was broken up by the introduction some years ago, of a series of groynes.
+This improved lies at the time, but spates have destroyed the groynes.
+Who knows what further spates will create here.

 The largest and most famous pool on the beat.
-So named, because the Duke of Cumberland’s army waded across the Spey at this point – but this was before the Association had the fishing.
+So named, because the Duke of Cumberland's army waded across the Spey at this point on the way to Culloden - but this was before the Association had the fishing.
 Regardless of the height of the water, there will always be one part of this pool which will fish well, from one bank or the other.

 The Pot and Upper Pot

-Best fished from the west bank where wading is possible.
-The east bank fishes only from the bank - no wading.
+Best fished from the east bank where wading is possible.
+The west bank fishes only from the high bank - no wading, and can be challenging.
 Fishable in all conditions other than very high water.
 A good pool with a strong flow.
+Fish well into the tail.

-Above the Pot is a relatively new pool called - Upper Pot.
-Best fished from the west bank.
+Above the Pot is a relatively short new pool called - Upper Pot.
+Best fished from the east bank.
 Will fish best in the summer during the grilse run.
+Can be difficult to access due to a large tree in the water.
+It will be interesting to see what happens when a spate moves this tree.

 Can be fished from either bank - the west bank is easiest to fish by wading.
 Spey casting is necessary from the east bank, with no wading until half way down the pool.
 Only anglers in reasonably fit condition should attempt this bank - wearing a life jacket.